aaallami/Obli-FW/README.md

 # Obliv-FW

-This code is designed based on Oblivious IPtable paper for Secure Firewall implemntation.
+This code is designed based on the paper (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4868510) for Secure Firewall implemntation.

 The code implements three protocols and only meant for simulation to benchmark the overhead time and communication cost.
 # System overivew